kragen/derctuo/markdown/atkinson-differential-blower.md

-As the space between the pistons can be reduced indeed to zero, requiring no accommodation for the opening of valves, the spark-plug is redundant in these classes of engines; it can be designed to ignite purely by adiabatic heating as in Diesel's engine.
+As the space between the pistons can be reduced indeed to zero, requiring no accommodation for the opening of valves, the spark-plug is redundant in these classes of engines; it can be designed to ignite purely by adiabatic heating as in Diesel’s engine.